cs640-fall20205/joins-activity-mmmshr/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+    Customers Carol and David are missing from the result.

 2. Which orders are not included in the result?
+    All orders are inculded in the result.

 3. When is a row included?
+    A row is included if it is a row in the orders table.

 4. What is the meaning of RIGHT OUTER JOIN?
+    It returns all rows from the righthand-side table and all rows that are matching from the lefthand-side table in the matching condition.

 ---